 Koh Samet boasts a number of fine white sandy beaches.
 The famous Samet beaches are Hat Sai Kaew, Ao Noi Na, Ao Luk Yon, Ao Phai, Ao Putsa, Ao Tubtim, Ao Lung Dum, Ao Cho, Ao Tawan, Ao Wong Duean, Ao Thian, Ao Wai, Ao Kiu, Ao Pakarang, Ao Karang and Ao Phrao.

 Besides its beautiful beaches and crystal clear Sea, Koh Samet offers so many more activities that make it a perfect getaway for groups, families, or lovers.

-Room rates are considerably lower than published the low season (March – October).
+- Room rates are considerably lower than published in the low season (March – October).

 - Koh Samet has no freshwater source.
 Water must be brought in from the mainland or gathered from the rain.
 Please use sparingly.

 - There are three ATMs on Koh Samet: one outside the 7-Eleven at the arrival pier in Nadan, and two near the 7-Eleven just outside the national park entrance booth by Haad Sai Kaew.